Sienci-Labs/Resources/longmill/advanced/ytsb-lm-grbl-firmware.md

 ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p4_arduinoIDE.png){.aligncenter .size-medium}

- <strong>***If you have flashed grbl firmware before using Arduino IDE, you will need to make sure to delete any old libraries for grbl. </strong>Arduino typically saves libraries in the *Documents &gt; Arduino &gt; Library* folder of your computer for both Windows and Mac.
-If you do not delete the old library first, you will install the old version of grbl.<strong>***</strong>
+ <strong>!!
+If you have flashed grbl firmware before using Arduino IDE, you will need to make sure to delete any old libraries for grbl. </strong>Arduino typically saves libraries in the *Documents &gt; Arduino &gt; Library* folder of your computer for both Windows and Mac.
+If you do not delete the old library first, you will install the old version of grbl. <strong>!!</strong>

 ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p5_arduinoLib.png){.aligncenter .size-medium}